 Mai Pep in My Step Mocktail

-- pineapple or lime slices or a spring of rosemary Garnish
+- pineapple or lime slices or a sprig of rosemary (garnish)

 - ice to fill cocktail shaker